Configuring Your Values to Deploy Dremio to Kubernetes

 enabled: true

-• (Optional) Use TLS for external access to require clients connecting to Dremio Catalog from outside the namespace to use TLS.
-To configure it, see Configuring TLS for Dremio Catalog External Access.
+(Optional) Use Transport Level Security (TLS) for external access to require clients connecting to the Enterprise Catalog from outside the namespace to use TLS.
+To configure it, see Configuring TLS for Enterprise Catalog External Access.

 externalAccess: